randyunger/AkkaPermission/README.md

 Summary
 --------
 Request permission from a centralized Akka actor to perform any action.
-Allows non-blocking coordination for distributed systems.
+Allows lock free de-duplication of invocations for distributed systems.

 This is very much a work-in-progress.
 More of a proof-of concept than anything else.